DOW

 Russell US Equity Style Performance

-Small-cap stocks outperformed large caps.
+Small-cap stocks underperformed large caps.

 Russell US Equity Style Performance table